UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 ### What is the impact on latency?

 A consequence of synchronous replication is that there is a higher write latency (time taken for a write to be acknowledged).
-This is primarily due to the time taken for the write request to occur between the sites (limited by the speed of light).
+This is primarily due to the time taken for the write request to occur on both sites.
 Typically, this means that writes take 15‑20ms (compared to 5‑10ms if Synchronous Protection is not selected).
 Depending on the workload, this may have a noticeable impact.

 If an application performs a large sequence of writes in series (one at a time), then the impact of the higher write latency will be felt.
 If, on the other hand, the application performs a number of writes in parallel (multiple writes at the same time), then the impact of the higher write latency will be significantly less.